haskell-compat/base-compat/base-compat/README.markdown

 instance, `base-compat-batteries` exports the `Semigroup` class from the `semigroups` library when built against versions of `base` older than 4.9.)

+Because `base-compat` and `base-compat-batteries` have the same module names, they are quite easy to switch out for one another in library projects, at the expense of having clashing names if one tries to import them in GHCi.
+To work around this issue, `base-compat` and `base-compat-batteries` also provide copies of each module with the suffix `.Repl` (for `base-compat`) and `.Repl.Batteries` (for `base-compat-batteries`) to give them globally unique namespaces in the event one wants to import them into GHCi.

 Here is a list of compatibility libraries that `base-compat-batteries` depends on, paired with the things that each library backports: